raylu/rhel/README.md

 the first access\_token is used to sign into various parts of the EVE infrastructure (forums, gate, etc.) and the second one, the SSO token, is used for the game

-before login happened, the CCP launcher POSTs to
+before login happened, the CCP launcher POSTed to

     https://client.eveonline.com/launcherv3/en/GetNewsList